theodorzoulias/ParallelLoopLibrary/README.md

 ## Performance

-This library was created having coarse-grained operations in mind. …Ù has not been micro-optimized regarding the allocation of the few, small, short-lived objects that are created while the loop is running.
+This library was created having coarse-grained operations in mind.
+It has not been micro-optimized regarding the allocation of the few, small, short-lived objects that are created while the loop is running.
 If the work is too lightweight, the overhead might be significant.
 As a rule of thumb, around 500 bytes are allocated temporarily